qwaneu/dirtytests-java/dirtytests/obscure-tests/README.md

 ## Exercise

-Refactor and restructure these tests so that they become clear, focused, and intention revealing.
+Refactor these tests so that they become clear, focused, and intention revealing.

-- As a start, make a diagram of the different classes, interfaces and their dependencies.
+- Make a diagram of the classes, interfaces and dependencies.
-- Which different concerns does the test try to cover?
+- Which different concerns do the tests try to cover?
+- What is the impact of the way mocks are used?
 - How can you improve the common setup code?
-- What does the test tell you about the design of the production code and its dependencies?
+- What do the tests tell you about the design of the production code and dependencies?